Innovative SAS Hackathon winners solve big problems through AI and analytics

 - Government/Public Sector – Hackanadians [Canada].
 Collisions are the second-leading cause of US firefighter deaths, and hundreds die each year from collisions with emergency vehicles.
 Many of these accidents occur at intersections.
 This team of data scientists has created Traffic Lights for Life, an AI-based system that allows traffic lights to “listen” for emergency vehicles through audio sensing, in-cloud deep learning and intersection control.
 The system protects first responders, who in turn protect us.

-- Healthcare – Red Hot Chili Steppers [Canada].
+- Health care – Red Hot Chili Steppers [Canada].
 This team from Pinnacle Solutions (a SAS partner) and the Ontario Tech University combined IoT sensors in a smart shoe insole with SAS AI and machine learning to create a risk model.
-With it, health care professionals can analyse a patient’s movement and create a risk score for loss of balance and falling.
+With it, health care professionals can analyze a patient’s movement and create a risk score for loss of balance and falling.

 - Telecom – Telefónica España [Spain].
 A team of engineers used SAS Analytics to build, train and score models and generate forecasts, creating an updatable dashboard.
 With it, the team can monitor network performance, anticipate capacity and congestion problems before they occur, and estimate the resources needed to solve them.
 In this way, Telefónica can ensure the best possible service for its customers.